MS Requirements (en route to PhD):

 - Biological sciences (e.g., genetics, immunobiology, cell biology, etc.)

-- Informatics (e.g., computer science, statistics, applied mathematics, etc.)
+- Informatics (e.g., computer science, data science, statistics, applied mathematics, etc.)

 Completion of the curriculum will typically take 4 semesters, depending in part on the prior training of the student.
 Since students may have very different prior training in biology and computing, the courses taken may vary considerably.
 In addition, students will spend a significant amount of time during this period doing intensive research rotations in faculty laboratories and attending relevant lectures and seminars.